haiwera-silk-cd/magento-devdocs/guides/v2.0/migration/migration-migrate.md

 During the migration process, **do not:**

-1. Make any changes in the Magento 1 {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} except for order management (shipping, creating invoice, credit memos, etc.)
+1. Make any changes in the Magento 1 {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} except for order management (shipping, creating invoice, credit memos, 等.)

 2. Alter any code